six-two/mkdocs-placeholder-plugin/docs/validators.md

 ### Extend validators

 Starting with version 0.4.1 you can also extend (your own or any predefined) validators.
-This can be useful in reducing duplicate rules, since you can put common rules in a own validator and then reference it via the `import_rules_from` attribute from any validator.
+This can be useful in reducing duplicate rules, since you can put common rules in an own validator and then reference it via the `import_rules_from` attribute from any validator.
 It is also very useful if you want to tighten down predefined validators without having to recreate them (for example: only specific IP ranges).
 `import_rules_from` is transitive: If (`A` includes `B`) and (`B` includes `C`), then `A` will also include `C`.